Parking Permit Policy

 Liability for Protection of Motor Vehicles

 McNeese State University, its officers and employees shall have no liability for the care and/or protection of any motor vehicle or its contents at any time while it is being operated or parked on the campus.
-Thefts or damages that occur should be reported to the University Police Department.
+Thefts or damages that occur should be reported to University Police.

 Enforcement of Parking Rules and Regulations

-This policy is communicated via University Policy Page, Academic Advisory Council, and Senior Staff.
+This policy is communicated via the University Policies webpage.